DarkPurple141/teaching/_notes/17_error_checking.md

 ## Why is error checking important?

 Even the best programmers in the world make mistakes.
 And mistakes, lead to bugs.

-But what we do to prevent and minimise those mistakes is a real art.
+But what we do to prevent and minimise those mistakes occurring is a real skill.

-Let's get familiar with some of the more common error checking methods.

 ## Writing "good code"